Zotan/python-open-mike/index.md

 ## Exercises

-You can email solutions to Radovan Bast (firstname.lastname@uit.no) who will collect them and make them available (without names) so that you can compare.
+You can email solutions to Daniel Kastinen (daniel.kastinen@irf.se) who will collect them and make them available (without names) so that you can compare.
 It is OK to prepare all or prepare none.